Neoteroi/BlackSheep-Docs/docs/dependency-injection.md

 also supports dependency injection of services configured for the application.
 This page describes:

-- [X] An introduction to dependency injection in BlackSheep.
+- [X] An introduction to dependency injection in BlackSheep, with a focus on `rodi`.
 - [X] Service resolution.
 - [X] Service lifetime.
 - [X] Options to create services.